philipperemy/python-darknet-yolo-v4/README.md

 ## YOLOv4 in Python

 Using python to interface with Darknet Yolo V4.
-Multi GPU is supported.
+Multi GPU is supported (load balancer).

 ### Compile darknet first